Faith lifted up

 I remember teaching youth at an inner-city ministry in my early thirties.
 Although I lived in the city until the end of middle school, and I lived in the city at that point in adulthood, the kids with whom I worked did not see me as they saw themselves.
 From appearances only, they thought I was someone altogether different from who I am, and they had a hard time understanding the value I would be able to bring to their lives.
 The big issue seemed to be that they could not relate to someone like me because I could not possibly relate to their struggles.
 It was only after months of work with those kids and honest conversations about life that they would come to realize that my past was not much different than their present.

 If you are anything like me and anything like those kids, you gravitate toward leaders who have something in common with you.
-Sometimes we look for those who have been where we have been.
-Other times we look for those who are exactly where we would like to be.
-Even other times we look for someone who fits both of those molds.
+Sometimes, we look for those who have been where we have been.
+Other times, we look for those who are exactly where we would like to be.
+Even other times, we look for someone who fits both of those molds.
 We can feel like we are alone in our struggles here, but our hopeful truth is that the Savior we follow has been there and can sympathize with us.
 We do not serve a God who cannot understand this human condition.
 Although He has never sinned, He is completely familiar with temptation, with hunger, with pain.
 Not only that, the perfect, living example of Jesus Christ lets us know that it is possible to walk in victory over sin.
 He knows where we have been, He knows how difficult this is, and He promises that we can be victorious every day.

-1 John 2:1-2
+1 Jn.
+2:1-2

 My little children, these things I write to you, so that you may not sin.
 And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous.
 And He Himself is the propitiation for our sins, and not for ours only but also for the whole world.

 Even knowing that Jesus Christ has suffered as we have and as we will, some still see his perfection as a barrier between us and him.
 It is true that He is of a different breed than we are.
 He was conceived of the Holy Spirit, full God yet full man, and sin did not dwell in him as it dwells in us.
 Yet, although the perfection of Christ is a great difference from us, it is a necessary difference.
-If any encouragement can be taken from our faith, it is that we have the promise of salvation for those who believe that Christ died for our sins, rose again and ascended to his rightful throne.
-He offered what we could not so that we can reach a place where we could not go but for his sacrifice.
+If any encouragement can be taken from our faith, it is that we have the promise of salvation for those who believe that Christ died for our sins, rose again, and ascended to his rightful throne.
+He offered what we could not so that we can reach a place we could not reach but for his sacrifice.
 In this way, He is called our advocate, but his advocacy goes much further than the perfect propitiation for our sins.

 The advocacy of Jesus Christ was not a once-and-done act.
 He continues to advocate for us today.
 [Rom.8:34] His intercession is a constant event.
 Like a legal advocate, or like the brother or sister who prays for another, Jesus intercedes before the Father to represent our interest and plead our case.
 That pleading, however, is not really about us.
 He is pleading his own case before the Father that his sacrifice, the shedding of his blood, is sufficient.
-I have done nothing to gain the favor of God, and neither have you, but Jesus opens the way for us to have that favor.
+I have done nothing to gain the favor of God and neither have you, but Jesus opens the way for us to have that favor.
 When discouragement comes, picture the scene occurring in the heavens.
 The Son stands before the Father coming to your defense and asking for favor to be poured over you because He is perfect and holy, the unblemished and sufficient lamb sacrificed in your stead.

 Heb.
 10:23-25